 - Red’s Meadow Resort

 - Depending on where you are coming from, it may be convenient for you to drop off your package in person.
-Reds Meadow is located just outside Mammoth.
-In order to get to Reds Meadow during summer, you must take a $7 shuttle from Mammoth ski area to the lodge (no private vehicles are allowed).
-It’s about 45 minute ride.
-If you drop your package off in person, they waive the $40 fee and all you pay is a $1/day holding fee.
-Plus you save the money on postage.
-I’m not sure the savings are worth the hassle, but I ended up staying the night in Mammoth on my drive up to the trailhead anyways, so it wasn’t really far out of my way.
+Red’s Meadow is located just outside Mammoth Lakes.
+In order to get to Red’s Meadow during summer, you must take the $8 Devils Postpile shuttle from the Mammoth ski area to the lodge (no private vehicles are allowed).
+It’s about a 45-minute ride.
+If you drop your package off in person, they waive the $40 fee and all you pay is a $3/day holding fee.
+Plus you save money on postage.
+I’m not sure the savings are worth the hassle, but I ended up staying the night in Mammoth Lakes on my drive up to the trailhead anyway, so it wasn’t really far out of my way.

 - Packages may be picked up between the hours of 7am and 7pm daily.

-- Red’s Meadow has hiker cabins available for $50 per night (single) or $80 (double).
-The price includes showers.
-Space is limited and reservations are recommended.
+- Red’s Meadow has hiker cabins available for $66 per night (single) or $115 (double).
+The price includes 1 shower/person.
+Space is limited with only 2 cabins, so reservations are recommended.

-- There is a general store on site that sells a small variety food items, cold beer, and limited camping supplies.
-There is also a restaurant called the Mule House Cafe that serves breakfast, lunch, and dinner if you desire a home cooked meal.
+- There is a general store on-site that sells a small variety of food items, cold beer, and limited camping supplies.
+There is also a restaurant called the Mule House Cafe that serves breakfast, lunch, and dinner if you want a homecooked meal.

 - Stove fuel is available for sale.
 If you have concerns about them having your specific type of fuel, you can give them a call.

 - The main campground for Red’s Meadow is located just down the hill from the resort on a small side trail.
-There is a $22 fee to camp at the campground and cash is required.
-There is plenty of room and reservations aren’t necessary.
-The campground has bear lockers, toliets, and camp fires rings.
+There is a $25 fee to camp at the campground and cash is required.
+There is plenty of room and reservations aren’t necessary, but it may not be open early in the season.
+The campground has bear lockers, toilets, and campfire rings.
 It’s a bit of a shock to have to pay for camping here after camping for free on the trail.
 However, we stayed at the campground, and it ended up being a fun experience.
-We met a bunch of other JMT hikers who I am still friends with today, and it also allows you to use the bear lockers for the night if your bear bins are too full from your resupply.
+We met a bunch of other JMT hikers who I am still friends with today and it also allows you to use the bear lockers for the night if your bear bins are too full from your resupply.

 - Website: http://www.redsmeadow.com/